barryclark/jekyll-now/_posts/2016-02-15-securing-backends-azure-apim.md

 ### Security by obscurity

-For some very non-critical backend services running in the same Azure region (and only in those cases), it may be enough to secure the backend via obscurity; some have suggested that it can be enough to check for the "Ocp-Apim-Subscription-Key" header which will by default be passed on from the client via the API gateway to the backend service (unless you filter it out via some policy).
+For some very non-critical backend services running in the same Azure region (and only in those cases), it may be enough to secure the backend via obscurity; some have suggested that it can be enough to check for the `Ocp-Apim-Subscription-Key` header which will by default be passed on from the client via the API gateway to the backend service (unless you filter it out via some policy).

 This is quite obviously not by any security standards actually secure, but it may rule out the occasional nosy port scan by returning a 401 or similar.
 Other variants of this could be to add a second header to the backend call, using an additional secret key which tells the backend service that it is actually Azure APIm calling the service.
 The drawbacks of this are quite obvious: